Wael Nader al-Halqi

 Wael Nader al-Halqi (وائل نادر الحلقي; born 4 February 1964) is a Syrian politician who was Prime Minister of Syria from 2012 to 2016.
 Previously he was Minister of Health from 2011 to 2012.
-He was appointed as Prime Minister on 9 August 2012.

 Early life and education

 Halqi was born in Jasim in the Daraa Governorate on 4 February 1964 into a Sunni Muslim family.
 He earned a degree in medicine (MD) from the University of Damascus in 1987 and a master's degree in gynaecology and obstetrics again from the University of Damascus in 1991.

 Career

 Halqi served as director of primary health care in Jasim from 1997 to 2000 and was secretary of the Daraa branch of the Arab Socialist Ba'ath Party from 2000 to 2004.
 He served as the director of health in Daraa, and in 2010, was appointed head of Syria's doctors.
 He was appointed as Prime Minister of Syria on 9 August 2012 by President Bashar al-Assad, after his predecessor Riyad Farid Hijab fled to Jordan and declared his allegiance to the Syrian opposition.
-Dr. Wael al-Halqi took many efforts in fighting terrorism during his premiership.
+Halqi took many efforts in fighting terrorism during his premiership.
 He is titled as The Chief of Fighting Terrorism Government in Syria.